 What Sydney actually proved

 Irelia is still the deck to beat when players are trying to win an event instead of win a spreadsheet.
-The shell is flexible, the pressure starts early, and the interaction lines force opponents to play honestly.
-Rico's win and Ghosterdriver's fifth-place finish gave Irelia the result profile every other legend wanted.
+Its plan is flexible: pressure starts early, and low-cost disruption forces opponents to play honestly.
+Rico's win and Ghosterdriver's fifth-place finish gave Irelia the tournament results every other legend wanted.
 Rico told the broadcast as much himself before the finals, saying Irelia felt a bit weak into Aurora but very good against every other deck, and when the desk asked about the Sivir matchup he did not dress it up: “I just hate that matchup.”
-The finish matched the thesis, as the last game turned on a fight over Flurry of Blades and the desk called the counter that settled it pivotal in the moment.
+The finish matched the thesis, as the last game turned on Flurry of Blades.
+The broadcast desk called the counterspell that stopped it the deciding moment.

 I just hate that matchup.

-Diana is the other half of that Tempo problem.
-Two Diana pilots in Top 8 means the plan is not tied to one champion's exact card pool.
-If your deck is weak to cheap Mind/Chaos pressure, you cannot just tech for Irelia and call it solved.
-The bracket underlined the point: the Diana pilot NiceBoy told the desk his only Swiss loss had been to Rico and that he would rather dodge that Irelia in the bracket, and the semifinals sent him straight into it.
+Diana is the other half of that early-disruption problem.
+Two Diana players in Top 8 means the plan is not tied to one champion's exact card pool.
+If your deck is weak to cheap Mind/Chaos pressure, you cannot prepare only for Irelia and call it solved.
+The bracket underlined the point: NiceBoy told the desk his only Swiss loss had been to Rico and that he would rather dodge that Irelia in the bracket, and the semifinals sent him straight into it.

-Leblanc Hook is now mandatory prep.
-CTCG DZiden's seventh-place finish with Mind/Order Hook put the Baited Hook, Harnessed Dragon, Mirror Image, and Rift Herald shell on the map for players who had been ignoring the CN read.
-You do not have to overreact, but you do need reps.
-The desk tracked the list through Sunday as “the undefeated Leblanc deck” and the “best performance for that archetype” the field had produced, and their explanation for why it works doubles as the testing note: Baited Hook decks play like normal decks most of the time and simply supercharge when the namesake card arrives.
+Every competitive player now needs to test against Leblanc Hook.
+CTCG DZiden's seventh-place finish put a Mind/Order build centered on Baited Hook, Harnessed Dragon, Mirror Image, and Rift Herald on the map for players who had been ignoring its results in China.
+You do not have to overreact, but you do need practice.
+The broadcast followed the list through Sunday as the undefeated Leblanc deck and the best performance by that deck style in the field.
+Its explanation for why the deck works also explains why it belongs in testing: Baited Hook decks play like normal decks most of the time and simply supercharge when the namesake card arrives.

 ![Riftbound Gear: Baited Hook.
 [1][C], [E]: Kill a friendly unit.
 Look at the top 5 cards of your Main Deck.
 You may banish a unit from among them that has Might up to 1 more than the killed unit and play it, ignoring its cost.
 Then recycle the rest.](https://cmsassets.rgpub.io/sanity/images/dsfx7636/game_data_live/7b4e6a1e32878a7d5fe4e40869c83e47ea08de7c-744x1039.png?w=2048&q=70&auto=format&fit=max)